src-d/blog/content/post/codesent.md

 [Francesc](https://twitter.com/francesc), our VP of Developer Relations, [is conducting a workshop](https://gophercon.is/#speakers) in Iceland, while [Vadim](https://twitter.com/tmarkhor), the lead of ML team, [spoke](https://www.gophercon-russia.ru/en#rec46832568) in Russia.
-Below is the edited Vadim's talk transcript.
+Below is the edited version of Vadim's talk transcript.
 There are also [slides](http://vmarkovtsev.github.io/gophercon-2018-moscow/) available.